 Creating Groups

 Open up a napkin and distribute the snack equally into each of the quadrants.
 How many items can you place in each square?
-How many are leftover?
+Are there any leftovers?
 How many more do you need to place 1 more item into each square?

 Make Letters